-The business also expanded further into New England by milling local roads in major cities in Rhode Island and Massachusetts.
-In 1996, C & P Excavating Contractors changed its name to Cavaliere Industries, Inc. as the business further expanded and became more involved in asphalt milling as well as utility excavation, site work, equipment rental, I-95 video incident management camera system, and Level (3) Communications excavation for the installation of fiber optic conduit-this job also included milling and paving of over 40 miles of roads.
+cities in Rhode Island and Massachusetts.
+In 1996, Cavaliere Industries, Inc., formerly C & P Excavating Contractors, changed its name as the business further expanded and became more involved in asphalt milling as well as utility excavation, site work, and equipment rental.
+Cavaliere Industries also secured contracts for projects such as the I-95 video incident management camera system and Level (3) Communications excavation for the installation of fiber optic conduit.
+This job also included milling and paving of over 40 miles of roads.

-In 1994, a used half-lane milling machine was purchased after C & P Excavating Contractors was awarded the annual contract for the Town of Greenwich to mill their roads.
+In 1994, C & P Excavating Contractors purchased a used half-lane milling machine after being awarded the annual contract for the Town of Greenwich to mill their roads.
 The work included trucking of milled material, trimming of manholes and curb boxes, sweeping, and traffic control in the work area.
-After a successful introduction to this larger scale milling work, a new half-lane Wirtgen Milling machine was purchased.
-Upon Frank Sr.'s retirement from the business in 1991, Dominick, Sr. purchased his brother's share and became sole owner of C & P Excavating Contractors, with his sons, Louis and Dominick, Jr. (DJ), and daughter, Maria, working by his side.
-Over the next several years, C & P Excavation Contractor's milling work included the milling of I-95 in Stamford, Darien, Norwalk, Westport, Bridgeport, New Haven, and Branford, CT.
+After a successful introduction to this larger-scale milling work, C & P Excavating Contractors purchased a new half-lane Wirtgen Milling machine.
+Upon Frank Sr.'s retirement from the business in 1991, Dominick Sr. purchased his brother's share and became the sole owner of C & P Excavating Contractors, with his sons, Louis and Dominick Jr. (DJ), and daughter, Maria, working alongside him.
+Over the next several years, C & P Excavating Contractor's milling work included the milling of I-95 in Stamford, Darien, Norwalk, Westport, Bridgeport, New Haven, and Branford, CT.
+The business also expanded further into New England by milling local roads in major

-From 2008 through 2011 a recession struck the construction industry and while other companies were closing their doors Cavaliere saw opportunity to grow.
-As the private sector work was nearly non-existant we started to see more and more calls for the need on onsite recycling of asphalt and concrete into a useable product.
-This work expanded our crews to as far north as Maine, into Vermont during Hurricane Irene clean-up and into NYC at Ground Zero where a 3 year project ensued.
-The "Never Say No" and "Yes We Can Do That" mindset kept the company working with some unique projects.
-The business persaveered and forged through the tough times and is now growing yet again.
+From 2008 through 2011, a recession struck the construction industry, and while other companies were closing their doors, Cavaliere saw an opportunity to grow.
+As private sector work was nearly nonexistent, we started receiving more and more calls for the need for onsite recycling of asphalt and concrete into a usable product.
+This work expanded our crews as far north as Maine, into Vermont during Hurricane Irene cleanup, and into NYC at Ground Zero, where a three-year project ensued.
+The "Never Say No" and "Yes We Can Do That" mindset kept the company working on some unique projects.
+The business persevered and forged through the tough times and is now growing yet again.

 By the 1970s, under the direction of the three partners, C & P Excavating Contractors had grown into a well-respected company with a history of over 25 years of excellent service.
-The three partners had two sons each, and during those years, the six young men worked for their fathers' business in the summers, and eventually joined the firm full time.
+The three partners had two sons each, and during those years, the six young men worked for their fathers' business in the summers and eventually joined the firm full-time.